Sheraff/calculator/README.md

 - Factorials of float numbers are not implemented correctly (for example `3.1!`)
 - Very big numbers are not supported
 - In a real project, I might have used an external package for "float math"
+- Only tested on latest desktop Chrome and mobile Android